 It is a well repeated mantra in schools and authors’ circles that English is a confusing language to master.
-Many of the “rules” of spelling and grammar have more exceptions than compromises!
+Many of the “rules” of spelling and grammar have more exceptions than inclusions!
 Even after my many years in education, there are some that cause me to pause and reach for my reference books.

-It’s not easy.
 Let’s start with spelling.

 He replied: “Why would I look it up if I didn’t know it was spelled wrong?”

-This is an important point.
+Not only does this have me giggling but it’s an important point.
 It’s easy for little spelling and grammar mistakes to slip by, especially when you’re self-editing.
 One of the points that was continually emphasised during my proofreading and editing training was check every single word, even if it looks right.

 📌 Pin this post for later 📌

 There are more and more talented storytellers taking the bull by the horns and going down the self-publishing route to get their books out there.
 It’s a sad fact that a fantastic story can be let down by too many missed spelling mistakes.

 Look at these common words listed below, which ones do you think are spelled correctly?

 Thankfully there are some excellent online dictionaries available.
 While I was training, I used Collins Dictionary Online to check EVERYTHING.

 Techniques to improve your spelling